AntonioMrtz/SpotifyElectron/docs/backend/Environment.md

 The following file can be used out of the box for development purpouse.
 It contains the following characteristics:

 - **Remote MongoDB database**.
-Use a remote mongodb production ready database.
+Use a remote MongoDB production ready database.
 - **Ready to use secret key**.
 Generate it using `openssl rand -hex 16`.
 - **BLOB architecture selected**.
 Use streaming architecture using BLOB files.
 - **PROD** mode.
 It will disable hot reload for FastAPI.